Does Post-Stroke Pain Go Away? What You Need to Know

 There are different types of issues that may occur after this condition, such as:

-- Headaches: Some folks notice these afterward, varying from a slight throb to something more intense.
-They might be linked to shifts in circulation, reactions to prescribed meds, or what the body just went through.
+4. Headaches: Some people notice these afterward, ranging from a mild throb to something far more intense.
+They may connect to changes in circulation, reactions to prescribed meds, or what someone just experienced overall.

 Why Do These Ongoing Feelings Show Up After This Condition?